Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Volumetric-Clouds.md

 ## Limitations

-This section lists any limitations that HDRP's volumetric clouds have:

-- By default volumetric clouds are disabled on [Planar Reflection Probes](Planar-Reflection-Probe.md) and realtime [Reflection Probes](Reflection-Probe.md) because of the performance cost.
+* By default volumetric clouds are disabled on [Planar Reflection Probes](Planar-Reflection-Probe.md) and realtime [Reflection Probes](Reflection-Probe.md) because of the performance cost.
-- When enabled for [Reflection Probes](Reflection-Probe.md), the volumetric clouds are rendered at low resolution, without any form of temporal accumulation for performance and stability reasons.
+* When enabled for [Reflection Probes](Reflection-Probe.md), the volumetric clouds are rendered at low resolution, without any form of temporal accumulation for performance and stability reasons.
-- By default volumetric clouds are enabled on the baked [Reflection Probes](Reflection-Probe.md) if the asset allows it.
+* By default volumetric clouds are enabled on the baked [Reflection Probes](Reflection-Probe.md) if the asset allows it.
 They are rendered at full resolution without any form of temporal accumulation.
-- Volumetric clouds do not appear in ray-traced effects.
+* Volumetric clouds do not appear in ray-traced effects.